Ring circuit: 433.1.204 ring final history

-Installation rules
+Installation standards

-Rules for ring circuits provide that the cable rating must be no less than two thirds of the rating of the protective device.
+Standards for ring final circuits that fall under BS 433.1.204 in the UK provide that the cable must be a minimum size of 2.5mm^{2} and the protective device being of 30A or 32A rating.
 This means that the risk of sustained overloading of the cable can be considered minimal.
-In practice, however, it is extremely uncommon to encounter a ring with a protective device other than a 30 A fuse, 30 A breaker, or 32 A breaker, and a cable size other than those mentioned above.
-Because the BS 1363 plug contains a fuse not exceeding 13A, the load at any one point on the ring is limited.

-The IET Wiring Regulations (BS 7671) permit an unlimited number of 13A socket outlets (at any point unfused single or double, or any number fused) to be installed on a ring circuit, provided that the floor area served does not exceed 100 m^{2}.
+British Standards 7671, 433.1.204 permit an unlimited number of 13A socket outlets to be installed on a ring circuit, with a recommendation in Appendix 15 that the floor area served does not exceed 100 m^{2}.
 In practice, most small and medium houses have one ring circuit per storey, with larger premises having more.

 An installation designer may determine if additional circuits are required for areas of high demand.
-For example, it is common practice to put kitchens on their own ring circuit or sometimes a ring circuit shared with a utility room to avoid putting a heavy load at one point on the main downstairs ring circuit.
-Since any load on a ring is fed by the ring conductors on either side of it, it is desirable to avoid a concentrated load placed very near the consumer unit, since the shorter conductors will have less resistance and carry a disproportionate share of the load.
+For example, it is common practice to have kitchens on their own ring circuit or sometimes a ring circuit shared with a utility room to avoid having heavy loads at one point on the main downstairs ring circuit.
+Since any load on a ring is fed by the ring conductors on either side of the load, it is desirable to avoid a concentrated load placed very near the consumer unit, since the shorter length of conductors will have less resistance carrying a disproportionate share of the load.